 Recommended by Terri at Female Solo Trek

-Besides hiking trails, visitors can ride bikes on Beach Drive which closes to traffic on weekend.
+Besides hiking trails, visitors can ride bikes on Beach Drive, which closes to traffic on weekends.
 And equestrians can rent a horse by the hour at the Rock Creek Horse Center.
 Bring a picnic basket to enjoy “brunch al fresco” at a picnic area.
 The third oldest park in the USA, it was authorized in 1890.

 U.S. Capitol Grounds